 One of the biggest advantages to earning a STEM degree from a local community college is the networking abilities these schools have with the professional businesses in the area.
-Mullins told Diverse Education, “By having connections within local industries, it helps to make sure our programs are in line with employer expectations, especially since education is a large part of employment.”
+Mullins told Diverse Education, “By having connections within local industries, it helps to ensure our programs align with employer expectations, especially since education is a large part of employment.”

-reports that community colleges have a knack for developing essential technical skills that meet the needs of the current workforce.
+The Huffington Post reports that community colleges have a knack for developing essential technical skills that meet the needs of the current workforce.
 For that reason, STEM industries like computer science and biotechnology rely on community college programs to supply the skilled workers they need to hire.
 Nearly half of the workers in the aerospace industry hold two-year degrees today.
-These skilled workers hold positions in large, well-known companies like Boeing and Lockheed Martin, working in maintenance, installation and production departments.
+These skilled workers hold positions in large, well-known companies like Boeing and Lockheed Martin, working in maintenance, installation, and production departments.

 When industries are at a loss for skilled workers to fill their positions, they are more frequently turning to community colleges to fit the bill.
-These schools are willing and able to draft curricula that specifically suit an industry, and even a specific company within the local community.
-Students focus on their field from their first day in the classroom, and they graduate from their two-year or certificate program ready to hit the professional ground running.
+These schools are willing and able to draft curricula that specifically suit an industry and even a specific company within the local community.
+Students focus on their field from their first day in the classroom and graduate from their two-year or certificate program ready to hit the professional ground running.

 However, a community college degree in a STEM field has the potential to bring in an average starting salary comparable to what a graduate of a four-year program can earn.
 For example, Diverse Education also reports that an entry-level aerospace engineering professional can earn an average annual salary of $58,000 with a two-year degree, which may be even more than the entry-level salaries of a four-year graduate.